 Real estate made me get real comfy with Google maps real fast.
 Because of my job, I have gotten to know my city incredibly well and my ability to navigate around town and find alternate routes to most places boggles my husband’s mind all the time.

 I also had to learn real estate trial by fire style.
-My dad was my boss, mentor and partner.
+My dad is my boss, mentor and partner.
 He has 40 years of experience in the real estate game and I am super grateful to have learned from him.
-Now I’d like to think I’m his boss 😉

 Since moving back and starting a career in real estate I have learned and experienced so much.
 There is never a dull moment and no two deals are ever the same.
 It’s certainly not a profession for the faint of heart.

 I keep things fun by the virtue of being me.
 Check out the Latest Shenanigans page for some examples.

 My newest venture is podcasting.
 I’ve decided to take the combined knowledge and experience of myself and my dad and share it with others to help them elevate their game in their real estate business.
 The show is called Do It and Be Glad You Did.
 Each episode gives you actionable info and teachable moments to leverage every day.

 Episodes drop every Monday and are available on iTunes, SoundCloud and more.
 Subscribe to never miss an episode.